couto0/LittleBug/README.md

 ~~~~

-Adjust the baudrate and serialport variables in the beggining of the main file according to your device, and simply execute `littlebug.py` while the device prints the information on the serial port and *voilá!*
+Adjust the baudrate and serialport variables in the beggining of the main file according to your device, and simply execute `littlebug.py` while the device prints the information on the serial port and *voilà!*